rfb-vibe/rfb-website/content/project/nyc-rats/index.markdown

-This project presents data visualizations using R to explore the resident rat population of New York City, and the effect of Hurricane Sandy on rat sitings.
+This project presents data visualizations using R to explore the resident rat population of New York City, and the effect of Hurricane Sandy on rat sightings.
+The NYC rat sighting data is made [publicly available](https://www.kaggle.com/new-york-city/nyc-rat-sightings/data)

+More information on this assignment can be found on Dr. Andrew Heiss' [Data Visualization project](https://datavizs21.classes.andrewheiss.com/assignment/01-mini-project/) page.

 <!--more-->